 Nonetheless, their performance still relies on the availability of sufficient and diverse training data, as they are typically trained for a specific downstream task.
-Therefore, data dependency remains a key challenge for deployment in data-scarce regions \cite{FEA24}. \textbf{Geospatial Foundation Models (GFMs).} GFMs are large-scale pre-trained models to unify sensing modalities and enable general-purpose downstream adaptations.
+Therefore, data dependency remains a key challenge for deployment in data-scarce regions \cite{FEA24}. \textbf{Geo-Foundation Models (GeoFMs).} GeoFMs are large-scale pre-trained models to unify EO modalities and enable downstream adaptations.
 They are built on diverse geospatial datasets, including optical, radar, and multispectral imagery, \cite{MJB25, WBX23}.
-To overcome label scarcity, GFMs typically leverage self-supervised learning techniques such as Masked Autoencoders, Contrastive Learning, and Self-distillation \cite{CKM22, HZL24, JYB25, RGL23, SRF25}.
-Owing to their generalized geospatial representations, GFMs demonstrate strong performance across various downstream tasks under low-data regimes, making them ideal for flood management applications in data-scarce environments \cite{DFC24, LLW23}.
-While multimodal and cross-modal approaches are becoming increasingly common for extensive feature representations \cite{JYB25, WBX23, XWZ25}, the practical applications of GFMs for flood-related tasks remain an open research problem.
-This motivates our use of a GFM backbone with TiM reasoning in Section~\ref{sec:3}
+To overcome label scarcity, GeoFMs typically leverage self-supervised learning techniques such as Masked Autoencoders, Contrastive Learning, and Self-distillation \cite{WBX23, FMG23, XWZ25, JYB25}.
+Owing to their generalized geospatial representations, GeoFMs demonstrate strong performance across various downstream tasks under low-data regimes, making them ideal for flood management applications in data-scarce environments \cite{DFC24, LLW23}.
+While multimodal and cross-modal approaches are becoming increasingly common for extensive feature representations \cite{JYB25, WBX23, XWZ25}, the practical applications of GeoFM for flood-related tasks remain post-event like flood detection.
+This motivates our exploration of using GeoFMs for pre-event of flood disasters.